How Many Miles Is a Truck Driver Allowed to Drive in One Day?

 Related Content: How Does a Trucking Company Determine Your Shipment's Route?

-While drivers usually aren’t paid for these tasks (most drivers are paid by the mile), they still eat into their driving time for the day.
+Drivers aren't typically paid for these tasks (most drivers are paid by the mile), but they still eat into their driving time for the day.

-With all that said, after accounting for the time invested in critical (but non-driving) tasks, we find that most drivers can drive about 500 miles per day.
+So, after accounting for the time invested in non-driving tasks, we've found most drivers can drive about 500 miles per day.

 What Delays Truck Drivers?

-The number we provided above is a general estimate under normal circumstances.
-But if you’ve been in the transportation industry for any amount of time, you know that things don’t always go as planned.
+If you’ve been in (or worked with) the transportation industry for any amount of time, you know that things don’t always go as planned.

 There are circumstances beyond essential non-driving tasks — and beyond a driver’s control — that can make it difficult or downright impossible to travel 500 miles per day.